 Olympic champion Lasse Viren loved this track workout.
 You should learn to like it, too.

-When many runners think of a track workout, images of gut-wrenching repeats ranging from 400 meters to 2 miles followed by a brief break come to mind.
-Let’s break that train of thought for the time being and shorten things up a bit.
+When many runners think of a track workout, thoughts of gut-wrenching repeats ranging from 400 meters to 2 miles followed by a brief break come to mind.
+Let’s break that line of thinking for the time being and shorten things up a bit.

 Next time you head to the track give the one-size-fits-all workout described below a shot.
 This non-stop session will benefit runners training for 5K, the marathon and everything in between.
-It’s effective at increasing your anaerobic threshold (or the point where lactate begins to accumulate in the bloodstream) as well as for working on changing gears at speeds close to race-like paces.
+It can be a great early season workout, is effective at increasing your anaerobic threshold (or the point where lactate begins to accumulate in the bloodstream) and also helps you to work on changing gears at the end of a race.
 This workout was a staple in the training program of Finnish great Lasse Viren, who won four Olympic gold medals and set three world records over the course of his incredible career.